Kelly Dean, Clinical Intern

 A Little About Me

-*I may not be the best fit for clients seeking highly directive or prescriptive treatment, or those needing a higher level of care for active substance use, unmanaged psychosis, or acute safety concerns.
+I may not be the best fit for clients seeking highly prescriptive treatment, or for those needing a higher level of care for active substance use, unmanaged psychosis, or acute safety concerns.

 If you’re looking for a space to be honest, slow down, and start showing up for yourself in a new way, I’d be glad to work with you.